Using contractors overseas as your overseas “employees” can backfire, per this case study

 Could it have been avoided?

-The situation for our client could have been avoided one of two ways: setting up a subsidiary or utilizing an outsourced employment model.
-Unfortunately they weren’t aware of an International PEO option at the time, so the decision to classify this guy as a contractor seemed to be the lesser of two evils.
-Ironically they spent three times the amount they would have, had they set up an entity; and six times the amount had they known about an International PEO solution.
+The situation for our client could have been avoided in one of two ways: setting up a subsidiary or utilizing an outsourced employment model.
+Unfortunately, they weren’t aware of an Employer of Record option at the time, so the decision to classify this guy as a contractor seemed to be the lesser of two evils.
+Ironically they spent three times the amount they would have, had they set up an entity; and six times the amount had they known about an Employer of Record solution.

 “Contractors” often backfire for companies, even in good times